open-mmlab/mmtracking/configs/mot/deepsort/README.md

 ## Results and models on MOT17

 We implement SORT and DeepSORT with independent detector and ReID models.
-To train a model by yourself, you need to train a detector following [here](../../det/) and also train a ReID model.
+To train a model by yourself, you need to train a detector following [here](../../det/) and also train a ReID model following [here](../../reid).
 The configs in this folder are basically for inference.

 Currently we do not support training ReID models.